Nasugbu, Batangas, the Philippines

 The highlight of our morning walk was a promenade by the central lagoon around which four residential condos, the hotel, and the country club stood.
 Despite this, not many people thought the same thing.
 At one point, we shared the paved footpath only with a waddling duck.

 The promenade had more of the aesthetic of Singapore than of an SM development, known for shoebox malls and beehive condos.
 The perfectly manicured gardens under dappled cover of trees, the placid lagoon broken by geyser fountains and paddling of quacking ducks were all spick-and-span.
 Selfie alert!

 With all the long walks and lounging we were busy with, an overnight stay was not enough.
 Ki called his friend for an extension to give us time to finally hit the beach.
 Alas, Pico de Loro Beach Club was for members only.
 We simply staked our spot on the sand at the far end and took turns with rented snorkeling gear.

-There were no corals to see underwater, only schools of fish and a whole lot of sand.
+There were no corals to see underwater, most likely destroyed by this commercial development, only schools of fish and a whole lot of sand.
 We eventually stretched out on our beach chairs while people watching and tanning until the last rays of sunlight.

 6) Ham it up @ Hamilo.